 People of Philippines

-The Philippians are very religious people and are generally very vibrant and happy.
+The Filipinos are very religious people and are generally very vibrant and happy.

 The amazing thing about these people is their tolerance level with every other religion, unlike some other countries that often discriminate.
 These people are really hard working, friendly and super relaxed which is another enjoyable feature of the country.
 The country has a general belief of “what will be will be” which is an embodiment of their culture known as “bahala na”.